How to Select a Religion

 Many Western religions talk about conquering the world.
 This opposes living in harmony with it.

-A Path with Tools not Belief
+A Path with Tools, Not Belief

 When people ask about how to select a religion this one also rules out the top three most popular religions.
 They are significant for the absence of any tools for developing consciousness.
-Instead they offer faith and belief.
+Instead, they offer faith and belief.

 Promotes Equality and Freedom

 So, if the religion you are researching doesn’t meet these guidelines we suggest you keep looking.
 Choosing the right spiritual path is an important decision.
 If you have the option to choose, take your time.
-Then, test it regularly to make sure you learning what you need to progress.
+Then, test it regularly to make sure you learn what you need to progress.
 If you find you’ve selected the wrong path.
 Chang it.